Otway Burns: Later life

 In 1835 President Andrew Jackson appointed him keeper of the Brant Island Shoal Light, a position he held until his death.
 He is buried in the Old Burying Ground at Beaufort.

-Legacy
+Honors

 Two destroyers have been named in his honor: USS Burns (DD-171) and USS Burns (DD-588), in service during World War I and II, respectively.
 In 1834, Burnsville, North Carolina was founded and named in his honor.
 A statue of him was placed in the town square in 1909.
 The town of Otway, in Carteret County, North Carolina, is also named for him.
 He has descendants living today in the areas of Beaufort, Swansboro and Atlantic Beach, North Carolina, and in the immediate area of his birth near Queens Creek, North Carolina.

-Captain Burns' life is the basis of a historical novel by Ruth P. Barbour, The Cruise of the Snap Dragon.
+Captain Burns's life is the basis of a historical novel by Ruth P. Barbour, The Cruise of the Snap Dragon.